-- 1. Housing required for the pursuance of agriculture, horticulture, or forestry, or the management of a business for which a countryside location is essential: - 2.
-Restoration or replacement of houses which are still substantially intact, provided that the restored/ replacement house is of a comparable size to the oriainal: - 3.
-Conversion or restoration of non-domestic farm buildings to residential use, including the sensitive redevelopment of redundant farm steadings; - 4.
-Appropriate infill development; - 5.
-Limited enabling development to secure the restoration of historic buildings or structures; or - 6.
-Small, privately owned gypsy traveller sites which comply with Policy HC09.
+- Housing required for the pursuance of agriculture, horticulture, or forestry, or the management of a business for which a countryside location is essential; - Restoration or replacement of houses which are still substantially intact, provided that the restored/ replacement house is of a suitable size and design; - Conversion or restoration of non-domestic farm buildings to residential use, including the sensitive redevelopment of redundant farm steadings; - 4.
+Appropriate infill development: - 5.
+Limited enabling development to secure the restoration of historic buildings or structures; or - Small, privately owned gypsy traveller sites which comply with Policy HC09.